royerlab/inTRACKtive/public/docs/README.md

-# f8m8
+# Fate Tracker

-f8m8 ("Fate Mate") is an application for vizualizing cell tracking data in the browser.
+Fate Tracker (name WIP) is an application for vizualizing cell tracking data in the browser.
 It is built on [React](https://react.dev/) and [Three.js](https://threejs.org/).
 This project was built to explore light-sheet imaging data from [Zebrahub](https://zebrahub.ds.czbiohub.org/), processed with